-Generic Name: brompheniramine, dextromethorphan, and pseudoephedrine (brom fen EER a meen, dex troe me THOR fan, soo doe e FED rin)
+Generic name: brompheniramine, dextromethorphan, and pseudoephedrine (brom fen EER a meen, dex troe me THOR fan, soo doe e FED rin)

-Brand Name: Allanhist PDX Drops, Anaplex DM, Andehist DM NR Syrup, Bromaline DM, Bromfed DM, Bromhist PDX, Bromplex DM, Brotapp-DM, BroveX PSE DM, Dimetane DX, Neo DM, Q-Tapp DM, Resperal-DM Drops, Robitussin Allergy & Cough
+Brand name: Allanhist PDX Drops, Anaplex DM, Andehist DM NR Syrup, Bromaline DM, Bromhist PDX, Bromplex DM, Brotapp-DM, BroveX PSE DM, Resperal-DM Drops

-What is Bromaline DM (brompheniramine, dextromethorphan, and pseudoephedrine)?
+What is Bromaline DM?

-Brompheniramine, dextromethorphan, and pseudoephedrine may also be used for purposes not listed in this medication guide.
+Bromaline DM may also be used for purposes not listed in this medication guide.

-Do not use this medicine if you have taken an MAO inhibitor in the past 14 days.
+Do not use Bromaline DM if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.
+MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, and tranylcypromine.

 a blockage in your digestive tract (stomach or intestines);